 collocated_ref_layer_idx specifies the collocated picture for temporal motion vector prediction as specified in subclause 8.5.3.2.7.
 When alt_collocated_indication_flag is equal to 1 and NumActiveMotionPredRefLayers is equal to 1, collocated_ref_layer_idx is inferred to be equal to 0. collocated_ref_layer_idx shall be in the range of 0 to NumActiveMotionPredRefLayers – 1, inclusive.

 It is a requirement of bitstream conformance that the picture referred to by collocated_ref_layer_idx shall be the same for all slices of a coded picture.

+It is a requirement of bitstream conformance that when the picture referred to by collocated_ref_layer_idx is a re-sampled interlayer picture that is derived in subclause H.8.1.4, all slices in the corresponding reference layer picture, which is used as input of subclause H.8.1.4 to derive the resample interlayer refernce picture, shall have identical slice type, identical reference picture list 0 and identical refernce picture list 1.

 Reference picture list modification semantics